hrbrmstr/reveal-qmd/README.md

 ![](extensions.png)

-Click the reveal button on any Observable page and it will be transformed into a Quarto document with links to download any `FileAttachment`s.
+Click the reveal button on any Observable page and it will be transformed into a Quarto document with links to download said document and any `FileAttachment`s.
+A zip archive containing a Quarto project with all the `FileAttachment`s (if any will also be downloaded).

 Just refresh the page to get the original Observable Notebook back.